ardelarosa87/Autonomous-Driving-Principles/README.md

 In this repository, I provide a comprehensive tutorial on the essentials of 3D object detection, a critical component in the realms of autonomous driving and robotics.
 The tutorial begins with an introduction to an unsupervised learning method to establish the foundational concepts.
 Following this, I will explore two key supervised deep learning models: PointNet and PointNet++.
 I will demonstrate how to develop and train these models using PyTorch, focusing on classification tasks within 3D point cloud data.
 This is particularly pertinent for applications in autonomous vehicles and robotics.
 The tutorial will also include a segment on advanced data fusion techniques.
 Here, I will show how to merge LiDAR data with imagery, using calibration methods on the KITTI dataset.
 This will be complemented with practical examples, illustrating a technique similar to PointPainting for using a semantic image map to decorate a point cloud, providing valuable insights for those interested in autonomous driving and robotics.

 ## UPDATES
+### UPDATE 01/13/2024
+Data Fusion Part II PointPainting section has been completed, still needs some minor documentation it is mostly complete.
+Check it out!

 ### UPDATE 01/09/2024
 Data Fusion Part I lidar to image projection completed.
 Check it out!